questianon/sdupdates/README.md

 **What is pickling/getting pickled?**
 >ckpt files and python files can execute code.
 Getting pickled is when these files execute malicious code that infect your computer with malware.
 It's a memey/funny way of saying you got hacked.
-* Automatic1111's webui should unpickle the files for you: https://github.com/AUTOMATIC1111/stable-diffusion-webui/search?q=pickle&type=commits
+* Automatic1111's webui should unpickle the files for you, but that is only 1 line of defense: https://github.com/AUTOMATIC1111/stable-diffusion-webui/search?q=pickle&type=commits
 * https://docs.python.org/3/library/pickle.html

 **I want to run this, but my computer is too bad.
 Is there any other way?**